-- Press FPL and turn the small right knob to display the Flight Plan Catalog. - Press the small right knob to activate the cursor. - Turn the large right knob to highlight the desired flight plan and press MENU to display the Flight Plan Catalog Options.

-Turn the large right knob to highlight "Activate 4.
-Flight Plan?" and press ENT.
+- 1. Press the FPL key and turn the small right knob to display the flight plan catalog. - 2.
+Press the small right knob to activate the cursor and turn the large right knob to highlight the desired flight plan. - 3.
+Press the MENU key to display the flight plan catalog options. - 4.
+Turn the large right knob to highlight "Activate Flight Plan?" and press the ENT key.